 Design: Street art and window views

-The website should have the same atmosphere as the house.
+The website should have the same atmosphere as Huset.

-The design is strongly inspired by the guests' interest in art.
-Especially the colorful expression in street art, which they themselves have used to decorate the interior of the house.
-This is reflected in the color expression, and most clearly in the hand-drawn elements.
+The design is heavily inspired by the guests’ interest in art.
+In particular, the colorful style of street art, which they themselves have used to decorate Huset .
+This is reflected in the color scheme, and is most evident in the hand-drawn elements.

-Hvaal's images are displayed in frames inspired by the windows of Sverresgate 3.
-Visitors to the website get a glimpse of the life, warmth and environment inside Huset.
-Only one person is shown in the frames.
-This helps to highlight the guests as individuals, instead of just being seen as a group.
+Hvaal’s photographs are displayed in frames inspired by the windows at Sverresgate 3.
+Visitors to the website get a glimpse of the life, warmth, and atmosphere inside Huset.
+Only one person is shown in each frame.
+This helps highlight the guests as individuals, rather than simply viewing them as a group.

 Stripped-down functionality